microscopic-image-analysis/bayes-mef/README.md

 [![DOI](https://zenodo.org/badge/769216428.svg)](https://zenodo.org/doi/10.5281/zenodo.11103003)
 [![License](https://img.shields.io/badge/License-BSD_3--Clause-purple.svg)](https://opensource.org/licenses/BSD-3-Clause)

 Bayesian multi-exposure image fusion (MEF) is a general-purpose algorithm to achieve robust high dynamic range (HDR) imaging, particularly in scenarios with low signal-to-noise ratio (SNR) or variations in illumination intensity.
-This approach is especially crucial for high quality phase retrieval in coherent diffractive imaging (CDI).
-The algorithm, detailed in the [arXiv preprint](https://arxiv.org/abs/2403.11344), primarily focuses on its implementation and demonstrates the benefits in ptychography.
+This approach could especially be useful for high quality phase retrieval in coherent diffractive imaging (CDI).
+The algorithm, detailed in this publication ["Bayesian multi-exposure image fusion for robust high dynamic range ptychography"](https://doi.org/10.1364/OE.524284), explains the method and demonstrates the benefits for ptychography.
 To reproduce the results in the paper, see this [section](#reproducing-results).
 However, to get started, please install the package and check the demo usage below.

 ![demo_mef](https://github.com/microscopic-image-analysis/bayes-mef/assets/64919085/d00a8c5e-5e53-4b7e-856b-381cc99523ba)